sebastosh/portfolio/README.md

 Based from this [Next.js starter template](https://github.com/vercel/next.js/tree/canary/examples/with-chakra-ui-typescript) using [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with TypeScript.

-The app uses [`getStaticProps`🔗](https://nextjs.org/docs/basic-features/data-fetching/get-static-props)  pulling data from three different services to populate the index of projects displayed:
+The app uses [🔗`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) to pull data from three different services and populate an index of displayable information:

-- Pinned repositories from your Github Profile using the [Github graphQL API](https://docs.github.com/en/graphql)
+- Pinned repositories from your Github Profile using [Github's graphQL API](https://docs.github.com/en/graphql)
-- A Notion page for Profile and database table of Work projects, using [Notion's API](https://developers.notion.com).
+- A Notion page for Profile and Notion table of Projects, using [Notion's API](https://developers.notion.com).
 - Any tech blog posts posted from a Dev.to profile, using the [DEV API](https://developers.forem.com/api).

-## How to use
+## Get Started

 Clone this repository: